...

 EICMA 2025 Reveal and Benidorm Presentation: What Honda Showed

 At its EICMA 2025 press event on November 14, Honda unveiled the CB1000GT as its new sport-touring flagship, aimed at bridging the gap between the agile CB1000 Hornet and the long-distance NT1100.
-About a week later, at the Melia Villaitana Resort in Benidorm, the CB1000GT was presented in Grand Prix Red, Pearl Deep Mud Gray, and Graphite Black.
+About a week later, at the Melia Villaitana Resort in Benidorm, the CB1000GT was presented in Grand Prix Red (my pick for the test ride), Pearl Deep Mud Gray, and Graphite Black.
 Just like at EICMA, each model featured factory panniers, a main stand, and a 5-stage manually adjustable windscreen, signaling Honda’s intent to challenge premium midweight tourers.

 The chassis combines a diamond-style steel frame with a cast Pro-Link swingarm and Showa suspension.
 Up front is a 41 mm USD fork with manual preload adjustment, while the rear uses Honda’s EERA electronically controlled suspension with a remote-adjust preload unit.
 Braking is handled by dual 310 mm front discs with Nissin radial-mount four-piston calipers and a 240 mm rear disc, managed by a six-axis IMU for cornering ABS and traction control.
 The setup is tuned for stability, comfort, and confident braking when loaded or touring two-up.

-Electronics include four ride modes (Standard, Rain, Sport, Tour) plus a User mode, Honda Selectable Torque Control, Wheelie Control, a bi-directional quickshifter, cruise control, and Emergency Stop Signal.
-A large 8-inch TFT display supports Honda RoadSync smartphone connectivity for navigation, calls, and media, and heated grips are fitted as standard.
+Electronics include four preset ride modes (Standard, Rain, Sport, Tour) plus a User mode, Honda Selectable Torque Control, Wheelie Control, a bi-directional quickshifter, cruise control 50-160 km/h, and Emergency Stop Signal.
+A large 5-inch TFT handles Honda RoadSync smartphone integration for navigation, calls, and media.
+Heated grips are standard.

 Key Features of the 2026 Honda CB1000GT

-After reading the CB1000GT’s full press release and completing a 140 km first-ride in real-world conditions, here is what I found to matter most:
+After reviewing the CB1000GT’s full press release and completing a 140 km first ride in real-world conditions, because spec sheets only tell half the story and the real proof is in the ride, here is what I found to matter most:

 Engine and Performance